ploomber/projects/guides/logging/README.md

 <!-- #region -->
 ## Implementation details

 To keep the tutorial short, we overlooked some technical details.
-However, if you want to customize logging, they are important to know.
+However, if you want to customize logging, they are essential to know.

 ### Function tasks and sub-processes